Virtual Machines¶

 –port = Specify the ports to open.

 %include = Include another file this Kickstart file.
+End the list of included files b using

-install = Start the installer.
+.install = Start the installer.

 keyboard = Configure the keyboard layout.